openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 ### Signature Packet (Tag 2) {#ecc-mldsa-sig-packet}

-The composite ML-DSA + EdDSA schemes MUST be used only with v6 signatures, as defined in [RFC9580].
+The composite ML-DSA + EdDSA schemes MUST be used only with v6 signatures, as defined in [RFC9580], or newer versions defined by updates of that document.

 The algorithm-specific v6 signature parameters for ML-DSA + EdDSA signatures consist of: